Understanding the interplay of entanglement and nonlocality: motivating and developing a new branch of entanglement theory: Self-testing of entangled states

 Colloquially, a state is said to be self-tested by a box if this state is ``the only one'' from which the box can be obtained by implementing local measurements.
 However, there is {\em never} just a single state that can yield a given box, and so the standard definition allows for some freedom in the specification of the state.
-For the bipartite case, Refs.~\cite{popescu1992states,braunstein1992maximal} and subsequent works specify this freedom as follows: to say that $|\psi\rangle$ is self-tested by $B$ is to say that $B$ can be obtained by local measurements on a state $|\phi\rangle$ only if $\ket{\phi}$ can be mapped to $|\psi\rangle |\zeta\rangle$ for some $|\zeta\rangle$ by a local isometry.\footnote{We here take $|\phi\rangle$ and $|\zeta\rangle$ to be pure, even though in some treatments, such as Ref.~\cite{vsupic2019self}, they are taken to be mixed.
-The assumption of purity involves no loss of generality because of the Stinespring dilation theorem~\cite{Stinespring1955,Paulsen2003Apr}.} We note that it is often asserted~~\cite{Coladangelo2017,Supi2018Mutliselftest,vsupic2019self} that mixed states {\em cannot} be self-tested and it is perhaps for this reason that self-testing has conventionally been defined {\em only} for pure states.
+The freedom that is implied by the original definition~\cite{mayers1998quantum,mayers2003self,Yang2013selftesting,Wang2016} is this: \begin{defn}[standard] The pure state $|\psi\rangle$ is self-tested by a box $B$ if $B$ can be obtained from $|\psi\rangle$ by local measurements and if for any state $\sigma$ from which $B$ can be obtained by local measurements, there is a local isometry that takes $\sigma$ to $|\psi\rangle\langle \psi| \otimes \omega$ for some state $\omega$.
+A state $|\psi\rangle$ is said to be {\em self-testable} when there exists a box $B$ such that $|\psi\rangle$ is self-tested by $B$. \end{defn}

-As we did with the anomalies of nonlocality, we will begin by reframing self-testing from a resource-theoretic perspective.
-We will see that the above condition for pure states is elegantly reproduced in the resource theory of LOSR-entanglement and that standard self-testing results harmonize with the LOSR order over entangled states.
-Moreover, our resource-theoretic reframing of the notion of self-testing implies that it can be applied to a much broader range of resources; for example, we prove that mixed states {\em can} be self-tested, in spite of previous assertions to the contrary~\cite{Coladangelo2017,Supi2018Mutliselftest,vsupic2019self}.
+In Appendix~\ref{Oversight}, we discuss a subtlety regarding the claim that this is the `standard' definition of self-testing of states.
+Specifically, we note that various authors~\cite{Coladangelo2017,vsupic2020self} did not explicitly require the condition that $B$ can be obtained from $|\psi\rangle$ by local measurements, and we explain why we deem it likely that these authors were assuming it implicitly.

-Our resource-theoretic definition of self-testing of states is as follows: \begin{defn} We say that a density operator $\rho$ {\em is self-tested by a box $B$} if it holds that
+As we did with the anomalies of nonlocality, we will begin by taking a resource-theoretic perspective on self-testing, where the resource theory is based on LOSR.
+We take the natural definition of self-testing to be this: \begin{defn}[resource-theoretic, LOSR-based] { \abovedisplayskip=1pt plus 3pt \belowdisplayskip=1pt plus 3pt \abovedisplayshortskip=1pt plus 3pt \belowdisplayshortskip=1pt plus 3pt Given a pair consisting of a density operator $\rho$ and a box $B$, we say that $\rho$ {\em is self-tested by} $B$ if it holds that